A comprehensive list of all the awesome things to do in Salento with a few that you probably never heard about.

 Table of Contents

 16 Surprisingly Awesome Things to do in Salento, Colombia

 You could not say you visited the Colombian coffee region if you didn’t witness the coffee-producing process in one of the traditional fincas.
 There is at least one in most of the region’s towns, and Salento boasts at least four worth visiting.
 You will learn about coffee growing and manufacturing processes, and of course, taste a sample of the best coffee.

 You will be surprised to hear that this is a rare treat in Colombia, especially outside the coffee region.
 Coffee in Colombia, in general, isn’t of the best quality as the majority of Colombia’s best quality beans are exported.

 Although good quality coffee is available in stores, most Colombians and coffee shops opt for the cheap brand.
 Hence usually, the coffee served on the street, in restaurants, and in hotels is of poor quality and often heavily sweetened to kill the sour taste.
 For the best coffee in Colombia, you will have to opt for a high-end coffee shop like Juan Valdes or take a coffee farm tour in Salento 🙂

 Have a cup of delicious coffee at Jesus Martin coffee shop too!
-It is is located just off the main square and is a go to place for the best coffee in town.
+It is located just off the main square and is a go-to place for the best coffee in town.

 Stroll the colourful streets of Salento, including Calle Real (the Salento's main street)

 Take a walk down the Callee Real, where many coffee shops and restaurants are located as well as many artisan shops with some of the best artisan jewellery I have seen in a while.
-It was so hard for me to resists spending all my money there.
-Get lost along the colourful streets and snap some of the best Instagram worthy photos.
+It was so hard for me to resist spending all my money there.
+Get lost along the colourful streets and snap some of the best Instagram-worthy photos.